- Tuesday 8 October 2019

 - Section B - Classifications/Statistical Info

 - Section C - Investigators, Communication of Results, Management of Data.
-The completed draft may exclude the Aims/Background/Project quality and innovation, Feasibility and benefit.
+The completed draft may exclude the Aims & Background, Project Quality & Innovation, Feasibility and Benefit.

-- C2 and C3 - Medical and Dental Statement
+- C2 and C3 - Medical Research Statement

 - Section G - Research Support and Statements on Progress